i05nagai/memorandum/language/english_speaking.md

 * head
     * head off
 * make
+    * make a noise
+    * make a living
+        * they make a living
     * make oneself understood
         * I made myself understand her reasons for deserting me
         * Since they spoke only Swahili, we used signs and gestures to make ourselves understood